galaxyproject/training-material/topics/single-cell/tutorials/pseudobulk-analysis/tutorial.md

 ### Overview of the Data

-Our data was extracted from the publication titled _"Elevated Calprotectin and Abnormal Myeloid Cell Subsets Discriminate Severe from Mild COVID-19"_ (Silvin A et al., _Cell_, 2020, 182(6):1401-1418.e18.
-DOI: [10.1016/j.cell.2020.08.002](https://doi.org/10.1016/j.cell.2020.08.002)).
+Our data was extracted from the publication titled _"Elevated Calprotectin and Abnormal Myeloid Cell Subsets Discriminate Severe from Mild COVID-19"_ ({% cite Silvin2020 %}).
 This dataset was chosen because it was utilized by the developers of the `decoupler` tool for pseudobulk aggregate analysis (citation of the tool documentation).

 Pseudobulk analysis is an advanced method in single-cell data analysis.
 For this tutorial, we assume familiarity with common single-cell data formats, such as AnnData or Seurat objects, and experience analyzing single-cell data, including clustering and annotating cell types.

 If you're new to these concepts, we recommend exploring our other tutorials before going for pseudobulk:
-- [Clustering 3K PBMCs with Scanpy)](https://training.galaxyproject.org/training-material/topics/single-cell/tutorials/scrna-scanpy-pbmc3k/tutorial.html): Learn how to cluster and annotate cells in Galaxy using our single-cell tools.
+- [Clustering 3K PBMCs with Scanpy](https://training.galaxyproject.org/training-material/topics/single-cell/tutorials/scrna-scanpy-pbmc3k/tutorial.html): Learn how to cluster and annotate cells in Galaxy using our single-cell tools.
 - [Combining single cell datasets after pre-processing](https://training.galaxyproject.org/training-material/topics/single-cell/tutorials/scrna-case_alevin-combine-datasets/tutorial.html): Understand how to combine multiple datasets into one AnnData object and add metadata from single-cell experiments.

 The data object, which you will import from Zenodo into Galaxy via the provided link, has been preprocessed, analyzed, and annotated.
 It includes the following key observations: